 - 1 2/3 cups finely ground almond flour

 - 1 cup dark chocolate chips see note**

 Preheat the oven to 350 degrees F.

-Mix together the ghee, pure maple syrup, almond butter, and vanilla extract in a stand mixer fitted with a paddle attachment until very creamy.
-Add the egg and mix just until combined. (these are the wet ingredients)
+Add the egg, ghee, pure maple syrup, almond butter, and vanilla extract to a stand mixer.
+Fit the stand mixer with the paddle attachment and beat until mixture is completely creamy and there are no visible chunks of ghee.

 *You can also chop up a dark chocolate bar, which in my opinion makes the cookies even more over-the-top delicious